 EMPLOYMENT-BASED SECOND PREFERENCE (EB-2)

-With the EB-2 cutoff date for China remaining on June 8, 2019, those Chinese EB-2 applicants who have a priority date earlier than this date and have not yet submitted their I-485 forms with the USCIS are still eligible to do so.
+With the EB-2 cutoff date for China remaining on June 8, 2019, those Chinese EB-2 applicants with a priority date earlier than this date and who have not yet submitted their I-485 forms with the USCIS are still eligible to do so.

-The EB-2 cutoff date for India will likewise remain the same on January 1, 2011, allowing Indian EB-2 candidates having a priority date before this date and who have not filed their applications to do so.
+The EB-2 cutoff date for India will likewise remain the same on January 1, 2011, allowing Indian EB-2 candidates who have a priority date before this date and who have not filed their applications to do so.

 EMPLOYMENT-BASED THIRD PREFERENCE (EB-3)

 Finally, the EB-3 cutoff date for India will remain unchanged on June 15, 2012.
-This means that Indian applicants in the EB-3 category, with priority dates before June 15, 2012, can file their I-485 applications with the USCIS.
+Indian applicants in the EB-3 category, with priority dates before June 15, 2012, can file their I-485 applications with the USCIS.

 The cutoff date for Other Workers in All Chargeability Areas, Mexico, and the Philippines will continue to be January 1, 2020.
 This indicates that applicants for Other Workers from these regions who have not yet submitted an I-485 application and whose priority date is before January 1, 2020, may do so with the USCIS.

-The deadline for Other Workers in China will be moved up to April 15, 2015, by 6.5 months.
-As a result, Chinese citizens who wish to apply as Other Workers and whose I-485 petitions have not yet been submitted, and whose priority dates fall before April 15, 2015, may do so with the USCIS.
+The Other Workers in China deadline will be moved up to April 15, 2015, by 6.5 months.
+As a result, Chinese citizens who wish to apply as Other Workers, whose I-485 petitions have not yet been submitted and whose priority dates fall before April 15, 2015, may do so with the USCIS.